CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

         io.kompose.service: frontend
     ```

     The two relevant parts are `selector` and `ports`.
-The first one links the service with the `deployment` the second lists the ports are a possible remap.
-Se more information about [Services](/cloud/rahti2/networking/#services).
+The first one links the service with the `deployment` and the second lists the ports this service export.
+See more information about [Services](/cloud/rahti2/networking/#services).

 - `deployment` is the most complex configuration generated.
 We can try to map the con figuration of `docker-compose.yaml` into these files.
 For example using the shortest one generated: